 There are certain key elements that if applied to your practice can have a huge impact on your success.
-Whenever I speak with a coaching client or teach in my chiropractic marketing course, at some point we will cover the following 7 Keys to Success in detail.
+Whenever I speak with a coaching client, at some point we will cover the following 7 Keys to Success in detail.

 1. Market to the right people.

 While it’s certainly true everyone can benefit from chiropractic care, it’s also true that not everyone wants to.
 So it doesn’t make sense to market to every human being on the planet and you’ll simply go broke or burnout trying to do it (this is a lesson I learned the hard way, but that’s another story.)
 Decide who your ideal patient is, and spend your marketing time and money on them.
 Consider factors like where they live, where work, what type of conditions they have, PI vs insurance vs cash, etc.

 Certain types of ads just don’t do well in certain types of media.
 Types of media include…newspaper, TV, radio, direct mail, internet, etc. Most chiropractors would agree that billboards are a waste of money.
 Some chiropractors are running image type ads in newspapers and never seeing a new patient from them.
 The key here is to make the advertising work for you.
 If it’s not making you money, that’s a clue you need a new ad or a new type of media.
 Use less expensive types of advertising first, like internet, direct mail, and newspaper because they are more forgiving on the pocketbook if you make a mistake.